clojurewerkz/cassaforte.docs/articles/cql.md

 ### Timestamp and TTL

 Column values in Cassandra have timestamps associated with them.
-Even if you do not provide a timestamp, it is set by Cassandra internally.
-You can check it by using `cqlsh` or `cassandra-cli`, both of which ship with Cassandra:
+Even if a timestamp is not explicitly provided a timestamp, it is set by Cassandra internally.
+It is possible to see this with `cqlsh` or `cassandra-cli`, both of which ship with Cassandra:

 ```
 > cassandra-cli